khalilruss/Chinese-Chatbot/README.md

 # Implementation
 A range of different technologies and frameworks were used to implement the different services of the system.
 - Docker and Docker-Compose: each service has a custom docker container and the docker-compose files defines the network of these containers allowing them to communicate.
-- Pytorch: used for the fine-tuning of the generative chatbot model used in the chatbot service and for creating the classification model used in the classifier service.
+- Pytorch: used for the fine-tuning of the generative chatbot model used in the chatbot service and for creating the classification model used in the classifier service (code can be found in the ‘ML_scripts’ directory).
 - ReactJS: used to implement the user interface.
 - FastAPI: used to implement all of the REST endpoints for the different services.
 - Stanford CoreNLP: provides the tokenization and POS tagging used in the coreNLP service